crazii/USBDDOS/README.md

 There might be bugs for other PCs, test & feedback is appreiated.

-The Borland++3.1 build (USBDDOS.EXE) can run without a DPMI host, it will enter protected mode directly or with a EMM manager.
-It's not compatible with many games.
+The Borland++3.1 build (USBDDOS.EXE) can run without a DPMI host, it will enter protected mode directly or with a EMM manager. ~~It's not compatible with many games.
-To play games with a USB mouse, USBDDOSP.EXE is recommended, which also need a DIMI host (i.e. HDPMI.exe).
-USBDDOSP/USBDDOS need CuteMouse to work.
+To play games with a USB mouse, USBDDOSP.EXE is recommended, which also need a DIMI host (i.e. HDPMI.exe).~~ Latest tests with 1.0fix2 shows that USBDDOS is more stable than USBDDOSP.
+Like [Bret Johnson's driver](https://bretjohnson.us/), USBDDOSP/USBDDOS need CuteMouse to work for USB mouse.

 # Tips
 USBDDOS uses DPMI to save conventional memory for other DOS programs, it uses almost 0 conventional memory (USBDDOS uses ~8K, USBDDOSP uses almost 0).
 USBDDOSP doesn't need HDPMI32i unless you want Retrowave support, normal HDPMI32 is recommended, unless you want it cope with SBEMU.